Ancient history: Hittites

-The Hittites first came to Anatolia about 1900 BC and during the period 1600-1500 they expanded into Mesopotamia where they adopted the cuneiform script to their Indo-European language.
+The Hittites first came to Anatolia about 1900 BC and during the period 1600–1500 they expanded into Mesopotamia where they adopted the cuneiform script to their Indo-European language.
 By 1200 their empire stretched to Phoenicia and eastern Anatolia.
 They improved two earlier technologies from Mesopotamia and spread these new techniques widely – improved iron working and light chariots with spoked wheels in warfare.
 The Hittites introduced the casting of iron with molds and then hammering it which enabled weapons and tools to be made stronger and also cheaper.
 Although chariots had been used previously, the use of spoked wheels allowed the chariots to be much lighter and more maneuverable.
 In 1274 BC the Hittites clashed with the Egyptians at the Battle of Kadesh, where both sides claimed victory.
-But in 1207 the Hittite capital of Hattusa was sacked, ending the Hittite Empire.
+In 1207 BC the Hittite capital of Hattusa was sacked, ending the Hittite Empire.

 Israel

 Israel and Judah were related Iron Age kingdoms of the ancient Levant and had existed during the Iron Ages and the Neo-Babylonian, Persian and Hellenistic periods.
 The name Israel first appears in the stele of the Egyptian pharaoh Merneptah around 1209 BC.
 This "Israel" was a cultural and probably political entity of the central highlands, well enough established to be perceived by the Egyptians as a possible challenge to their hegemony, but an ethnic group rather than an organised state.

-Israel had emerged by the middle of the 9th century BC, when the Assyrian King Shalmaneser III names "Ahab the Israelite" among his enemies at the battle of Qarqar (853).
+Israel had emerged by the middle of the 9th century BC, when the Assyrian King Shalmaneser III named "Ahab the Israelite" among his enemies at the battle of Qarqar (853).
 Judah emerged somewhat later than Israel, probably during the 9th century BC, but the subject is one of considerable controversy.
 Israel came into conflict with the Assyrians, who conquered Israel in 722 BC.
 The Neo-Babylonian Empire did the same to Judah in 586.
 After both conquests, the conquering forces deported many of the inhabitants to other regions of their respective empires.

 Following the fall of Babylon to the Persian Empire, Cyrus the Great allowed the rebuilding of the temple at Jerusalem, and some of the exiles from Judah returned to Judea, where they remained under Persian rule until the Maccabean revolt led to independence during Hellenistic period until Roman conquest.

 Phoenicia

-Phoenicia was an ancient civilisation centered in the north of ancient Canaan, with its heartland along the coastal regions of modern-day Lebanon, Syria and Israel.
+Phoenicia was an ancient civilisation centred in the north of ancient Canaan, with its heartland along the coastal regions of modern-day Lebanon, Syria and Israel.
 Phoenician civilisation was an enterprising maritime trading culture that spread across the Mediterranean between the period of 1550 to 300 BC.
 One Phoenician colony, Carthage, ruled an empire in the Western Mediterranean until being defeated by Rome in the Punic Wars.
 The Phoenicians invented the Phoenician alphabet, the forerunner of the modern alphabet still in use today.